Twins vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have been the moneyline favorite 51 total times this season.
-They've gone 31-20 in those games.
+- The Twins have put together a 32-20 record in games they were favored on the moneyline (winning 61.5% of those games).

-- In games it has played as moneyline favorites with odds of -250 or shorter, Minnesota has a 2-3 record (winning 40% of its games).
+- When it has played as moneyline favorites with odds of -200 or shorter, Minnesota has a 5-5 record (winning 50% of its games).

-- The Twins have a 71.4% chance to win this game based on the moneyline's implied probability.
+- The Twins have an implied moneyline win probability of 66.7% in this game.

-- Minnesota has played in 85 games with a set over/under, and have combined with its opponents to go over the total 36 times (36-44-5).
+- Minnesota has combined with opponents to hit the over on the total 37 times this season for a 37-44-5 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!